Reach your goal faster with a little shortcut?

 Social Media as fire accelerant

-In our modern times with various forms of media all over such innovative channels as Youtube, Facebook or Instagram, it has become increasingly easy for everyone to turn their body into a brand.
-There are countless self-proclaimed muscle growth experts and fitness professionals that also look like Ken.
+In our modern times with various forms of media all over such innovative channels as Youtube, TikTok or Instagram, it has become increasingly easy for everyone to turn their body into a brand.
+There are countless self-proclaimed muscle growth experts and fitness professionals.
 And all natural, of course!
 Gotta keep it authentic.
-Have all these Youtube celebrities achieved their perfect bodies with total devotion and a disciplined lifestlye?
-It could also be that there are similar problems that the professional bodybuilding scene also has with certain bad apples that prefer to cheat…
+Have all these Youtube celebrities achieved their perfect bodies with total devotion and a disciplined lifestlye

 Does one negative test prove innocence?

-‘But there are tests during competitions!’ is what one or two of our readers might say.
-And yes, that’s certainly true!
+‘But there are tests during competitions!’ is what yous might say.
+That’s certainly true!
 But even if and when most professional bodybuilders have had several negative tests throughout their career it doesn’t really prove total steroid abstinence, especially when it comes to juicing in the past.
 If you have used steroids regularly for a longer period you might profit from it even years after stopping.
-Just consider that Lance Armstrong never tested positive in his career as far as I can remember…
+Just consider that Lance Armstrong never tested positive in his career…

 How much muscle growth can I achieve?